-While there is yet to emerge a definitive reason as to why some horses have chestnuts and some do not, some believe them to be an evolutionary holdover from ancient horses and, if that is so, they may cease to exist altogether at some point in the future.
+While there is yet to emerge a definitive reason why some horses have chestnuts and some do not, some believe them to be an evolutionary holdover from ancient horses, and, if that is so, they may cease to exist altogether at some point in the future.
 Currently, these dry-layer tissue growths are simply cosmetic concerns and cause no harm to your horse.

-Chestnuts can present in various sizes and shape, causing some to liken them to human fingerprints.
+Chestnuts can present in various sizes and shapes, causing some to liken them to human fingerprints.

 What is an Ergot on a Horse?